wmarbut/QuickTapPlus/Readme.md

 # What is Quick Tap Plus

+Just shake your watch for more info.

-An *easy* way to add weather, battery, and bluetooth pairing info to any watchface without screwing up the aesthetics.
+It's an *easy* way to add weather, battery, and bluetooth pairing info to any watchface without screwing up the aesthetics.
 It is designed to be configurable and a drop-in addition.
+The 'Tap' in the name comes from the tap event.
+The default behavior is to show the to show the window when the watch is shaken and then autohide after 2 seconds.
 This is for Pebble 2.0 only.

 Have a look for yourself.